Exploring weight initialization, diversity of solutions, and degradation in recurrent neural networks trained for

 \section{Abstract}

-Recurrent Neural Networks or RNN are frequently used to model different aspects of brain regions.
-We studied the properties of RNN trained to perform temporal and flow control tasks with temporal stimuli.
-We present the results regarding three aspects: inner configuration sets, memory capacity with the scale and immunity to induced damage on trained networks.
-Our results allow us to quantify different aspects of these physical models, which are normally used as black boxes and must be understood previous modeling the biological response of cerebral cortex.
+{Recurrent Neural Networks (RNNs) are frequently used to model aspects of brain function and structure.
+In this work, we trained small fully-connected RNNs to perform temporal and flow control tasks with time-varying stimuli.
+Our results show that different RNNs can solve the same task by converging to different underlying dynamics and also how the performance gracefully degrades as either network size is decreased, interval duration is increased, or connectivity damage is increased. {For the considered tasks, we explored how robust the network obtained after training can be according to task parameterization.
+In the process, we developed a framework that can be useful to parameterize other tasks of interest in computational neuroscience}.
+Our results are useful to quantify different aspects of the models, which are normally used as black boxes and need to be understood in order to model the biological response of cerebral cortex areas.}